WHITE WATER RULESHEET

 again after collecting Multi-Millions will light Multi-Millions for

-.
-This sequence reaches its maximum at 5M
+3M.
+This sequence reaches its maximum at 5M.
+A relatively

 slow shot which is nevertheless successful will usually not award Multi-Millions,